npmcdn-to-unpkg-bot/gundi/README.md

 * Mbstring PHP Extension

 Install
--Copy all directories and files to root path of your application.
+ - Copy all directories and files to root path of your application.

 Configuration